Bloom-host/BloomDocs/docs/running_a_server/whitelisting.md

 ### Through The File
 Just like Java, adding someone to the whitelist through the file is a bit more complicated:
 * Step 1 `/allowlist on` - Just like in game this will enable whitelist.
-* Step 2: Open the `allow.json` file in your file editor, if you have never added someone to the whitelist it'll look like this:
+* Step 2: Open the `allowlist.json` file in your file editor, if you have never added someone to the whitelist before it'll look like this:
 ```yaml
 []
 ```